stuyscioly/announcements/_posts/2014-12-8-apparel-ordering.md

 T-shirts are <i>TENTATIVELY</i> $15 each, and hoodies are <i>TENTATIVELY</i> $30 each.
 Pricing might vary depending on demand.
 This sale is open to all students, not just members of StuySciOly!
 <br><br>
 <b>REMINDER:</b> MIT invitationals is on Saturday, Jan.
 24th, and NYC regionals is on Saturday, Feb.
 7th.
-To keep track of things, refer to our <a href="http:www.stuyscioly.github.io/calendar" target=_blank>calendar</a>.
+To keep track of things, refer to our <a href="http://stuyscioly.github.io/calendar" target=_blank>team calendar</a>.

 ~ Edmond
 <br>